jw56578/JSGameMaker/goals.md

 5. make a thing composed of many "pixels" that can move
 6. when a thing hits the edge load anoter screen on the side that it went to
 7. make a thing change its ui look depending on what direction it is going towards
+8. make a thing able to push another thing

 --Map maker